dsc-courses/dsc80-2024-sp/proj04/index.md

 To both submissions, make sure to tag your partner.
 You don't need to submit your actual `.ipynb` file anywhere. **While your website must be public and you should share it with others, you should _not_ make your code for this project available publicly.**

-Since there are two assignments you need to submit to on Gradescope, we will treat your submission time as being the **latter** of your two submissions.
-So, if you submit to the "Final Project Notebook PDF" assignment before the deadline but to the "Final Project Website Link (All Datasets)" website one day late, overall, you will be charged a slip day.
+Since there are two assignments you need to submit on Gradescope, we will treat your submission time as being the **latter** of your two submissions.
+So, if you submit to the "Final Project Notebook PDF" assignment before the deadline but to the "Final Project Website Link (All Datasets)" website one day late, overall, that counts as late submission.

 {: .warning }
 There are a lot of moving parts to this assignment – don't wait until the last minute to try and submit!